TechWrecker304/LinkedIn-Profile-Analyzer/README.md

 It is NOT designed for Company Profiles, it will not work with them.
 That will come later.

+It is not extracting the Profile Picture URL (although there is a placeholder for it) that is an update coming soon.

+If you run it on YOUR OWN profile while you logged in it will give mixed results.

 Initial Threshold "Criteria" can be adjusted in the code.
 I only set it the way it is now for just testing and as example.
 Thresholds are in the popup.js area in this function function evaluateCriteria(data) {